 Once in a while, a farmer crosses with a heavy load on his shoulders or a motorbike whizzes past, but otherwise, the stunning landscape around Fuli Bridge is completely tranquil.
 Only seldom do the bamboo rafts make it this far upriver and there are no coach tours to be seen.
 Thus, it’s a great idea to imitate the locals and hop into the cool water for a peaceful swim in the dragon river.

 Located within the boundaries of Baisha Town, Yangshuo County, Fuli Bridge was built over 500 years ago in the Ming Dynasty.
 The bridge measures 30 meters in length, 10 meters in height and 5 meters in width.

 Single-arched stone bridges were a common type of bridge built in ancient China due to their strength and sturdiness, and like many of them, the Fuli Bridge has survived thanks to its high resistance to weathering.

 Even if you’re miserable when you saddle up, cranking through the miles will lift your spirits.
-However, events like these do not happen without detailed preparation and planning and without volunteers would not have happened at all.
+However, events like these do not happen without detailed preparation and planning, and without volunteers this would not have happened at all.
 Thanks to everyone.

 Are you interested in learning Chinese in Yangshuo?
 Check out our website!

 Free assessment test

 We pride ourselves on offering highly sought after Mandarin language lessons tailor-made to your own specific needs!
 Our highly qualified and experienced Chinese teachers are passionate about helping you reach your goals!
 Just look at our wide variety of courses.